judka-uriel/uriel-book/uriel_en.md

 curse non-Orthodox Jews.
 But since curses may return upon the curser, it's important to pronounce blessings instead of curses.

-Therefore, following this example from the Torah, I bless the traditionalists, I bless the reformists, I bless the progressive Jews, I bless the liberal Jews, I bless all non-Orthodoxes in general, and the Orthodoxes as well, despite everything.
+Therefore, following this example from the Torah, I bless the Traditionalists *masortim*, I bless the Reformists, I bless the Progressive Jews, I bless the Liberal Jews, I bless all non-Orthodoxes in general, and the Orthodoxes as well, despite everything.

 During my tribulations and prolonged wanderings through numerous synagogues,